 We know from the outset that the “footprint” of Gaza extends—must extend–far beyond its present political borders and the imaginaries that confine it to its present physical boundaries.
 Our objective is not to elaborate a model that obliges Gaza to “live within its means” but to unpack ideas about both limits and possibilities.
 Through essays, colloquies, and designs we will investigate the nature of the variety and permeability of the membranes—material and immaterialthat limn both the physical and conceptual space of Gaza.

-Terreform’s contribution will focus on mapping possibilities for agile infrastructure capable of evading entrenched enmities and will form part of an exhibition and volume—in the company of numerous other contributions—to published by UR.
+Terreform’s contribution, Re-framing Gaza, will focus on mapping possibilities for agile infrastructure capable of evading entrenched enmities and will form part of an exhibition and volume—in the company of numerous other contributions—to published by UR.